 If the art or craft is created by a partnership, each partner must submit an application, and list the other family unit member(s) in the “family unit” section.
-Each family unit member must pay the $20 application fee; and each family unit member must pay a separate license fee.
 All family unit members will be screened together and must show the screening committee their significant contribution in the making of the item they are going to sell.

 After you have attended the screening and been approved by the Advisory Committee, you will need to take the additional steps below.

 Obtain a Business Tax Registration Certificate either online or in person at the Tax Collector’s office, City Hall, 1 Dr. Carlton B. Goodlett Place, Room 140 (first floor), San Francisco.
 Phone (415) 554-4400.
 The fee is $91 per fiscal year (July 1-June 30).

 This may be obtained from the State Board of Equalization.
 There is no fee for this permit and you can obtain one through a local office, SF Branch (415) 356-6600 or online.

 And finally, obtain your license (also called a permit)